Computer Stuff

 Scientists control a single electron's spin in an ordinary commercial transistor chip "With 100 transistors, each containing one of these electrons, you could have the implicit information storage that corresponds to all of the hard disks made in the world this year, multiplied by the number of years the universe has been around" Evidently it has something to do with a qubit.

-O'rielly Books
+O'Rielly Books

 Publisher of quality computer reference books.